Thinha1/Thinha1/README.md

   Built an Windows App to manage database users, assign privileges, and audit user activities using Oracle procedures and roles.

 - **Rain Classification using CNN**
-  Implement model ResNet50 after training with Senintel-2 satellite image.
+  Implement model ResNet34 after training with Aqua MODIS satellite image.

 - **More projects coming soon...**